 Investors who want to support a more equitable society and a healthier planet have a rapidly widening range of options.
-Indeed, faced with such choice, some investors may not be fully aware of how discerning they can be about what their capital does and how it does that.
+Indeed, faced with such choice, some investors may not be fully aware of how discerning they can be about what their capital does and how it does it.

 Once a decision has been made to invest in an impact-aligned strategy, what then?
 What actually happens with the money?

 Here we look at four types of investment we use when investing to tangibly deliver on client sustainability and impact goals.

 Why private assets play such an integral part in impact

 Large public companies will certainly be able to raise capital and contribute to sustainability goals.
 However, these firms alone will not be able to do nearly enough.
 The bulk of the capital needed to develop - or scale - the most impactful technologies or financial solutions, will come through private markets.

 Private companies often benefit from strong ownership, active governance, and the long-term perspective of their owners, without the pressure to focus on quarterly financial results.
 Private ownership also typically means investors are very close to the underlying assets, with meaningful influence on management regarding the company’s trajectory.